Skip to Main Content

 Do you have specialized wildlife crews?

-Yes, we work with experienced Romanian wildlife cinematographers who know the Carpathian carnivore range and the Danube Delta intimately.
-Many have credits with international natural history broadcasters and operate alongside long-running brown bear and lynx field projects.
+Here is how the picture comes together.
+Yes, we work with skilled Romanian wildlife cinematographers who know the Carpathian carnivore range and the Danube Delta intimately.
+Many have credits with global natural history TV networks and operate alongside long-running brown bear and lynx field projects.

 What about permits for protected species and parks?

-Filming inside Retezat, Piatra Craiului, Călimani and other national parks requires authorisation from the park administration and the Ministry of Culture.
-Danube Delta filming requires Danube Delta Biosphere Reserve Authority approval.
+Here is what we have to work with.
+Filming inside Retezat, Piatra Craiului, Călimani and other national parks needs authorisation from the park admin and the Ministry of Culture.
+Danube Delta filming needs Danube Delta Biosphere Reserve Authority approval.
 Black Sea coastal permits go through port authorities.
-Lead times of 2-4 weeks are typical, longer for restricted zones.
+Lead times of 2-4 weeks are typical, longer for off-limits zones.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced in Black Sea conditions, the unique brackish channels of the Danube Delta and freshwater filming in Romanian rivers and lakes.
+Here is the layout.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled in Black Sea conditions, the unique brackish channels of the Danube Delta and freshwater filming in Romanian rivers and lakes.

 What's the best season for wildlife filming in Romania?

-Brown bear activity is highest in spring and autumn in the Carpathians; pelican breeding in the Danube Delta runs April through August; bird migration through the delta peaks in spring and autumn; and red deer rutting peaks in September.
-Winter offers spectacular tracks-in-snow shoots in the Carpathians.
+Brown bear activity is highest in spring and autumn in the Carpathians.
+Pelican breeding in the Danube Delta runs April through August.
+Bird migration through the delta peaks in spring and autumn.
+And red deer rutting peaks in September.
+Winter gives spectacular tracks-in-snow shoots in the Carpathians.

 Planning Wildlife Filming?